-Speed system operation diminishes your paraglider's angle of attack, so that its airspeed is increased, but simultaneously the canopy becomes less stable.
+- Speed system operation diminishes your paraglider's angle of attack, so that its airspeed is increased, but simultaneously the canopy becomes less stable.
 The airflow becomes more dynamic, too.
-Therefore you should avoid using speedsystem in turbulent conditions, close to the ground or near other airspace users!
+Therefore you should avoid using speedsystem in turbulent conditions, close to the ground or near other airspace users! - Do not use speed system during extreme manoeuvres!
+If the

-- Do not use speed system during extreme manoeuvres!
-If the canopy does collapse when accelerated, release the speed bar immediately and correct the situation as usual. - When speed system is engaged, do not use the brakes as it can make your paraglider more susceptible to frontal collapses.
-In such situations you should control your direction with the ACC system - blue handles on the C risers.

-The faster is your flight, the more dynamic are possible collapses and stalls.
+- canopy does collapse when accelerated, release the speed bar immediately and correct the situation as usual. - When speed system is engaged, do not use the brakes as it can make your paraglider more susceptible to frontal collapses.
+In such situations you should control your direction with C risers (blue cover). - Caution: Accordingly to increase in speed the angle of attack diminishes, so the canopy is more susceptible to front collapses than in normal flight. - The faster is your flight, the more dynamic are possible collapses and stalls.